 Method 5 - Bucket of hot soapy water and a stiff broom

 If the block paving isn't heavily soiled with dirt and grime, this is the cheapest and most environmentally friendly way to clean it.
+This method, while basic, is an essential part of general block paving maintenance, helping to preserve the appearance and durability of your driveway.

 Doesn't require specialist equipment.